SvenGroot/Ookii.CommandLine/docs/Arguments.md

 value1 -NamedOnly value2 value3
 ```

-In this case, "value1" is not preceded by a name; therefore, it is matched to `-Positional1`
+In this case, "value1" is not preceded by a name; therefore, it is matched to the argument
-argument.
+`-Positional1`.
 The value "value2" follows a name, so it is matched to the argument with the name
 `-NamedOnly`.
 Finally, "value3" is matched to the second positional argument, which is
 `-Positional2`.